 Molly Tierney is the Director for the Baltimore City Department of Social Services where she manages the City’s child welfare and public assistance programs.
 Over the past eight years, she championed a reform effort that dramatically improved the impact of services to vulnerable citizens of Baltimore, including reducing the number of children in foster care by 69%.
 She created a business model for the agency that is now considered a national model for modern social services.

-David Warnock – Founder and CEO, Camden Partners Holdings – Network for Good
+David Warnock – Founder and CEO, Network for Good

 Speaker Topic: Social Innovator Of The Year!
 Join David Warnock And Four Of The City’s Warnock Social Innovation Journal Fellows For A Pitch Session Where The Audience Votes On The Social Innovator Of The Year

-While working at T. Rowe Price and volunteering as a mentor through Project RAISE, David learned firsthand about the cycle of drug use, violence and family deterioration in Baltimore: when a young kid he knew for years grew distant, fell into East Baltimore’s unforgiving drug trade, and shot another teenage boy.
-After that day, David committed himself to pursuing the kind of change that could prevent this from happening to other families.
-In 1999, David became a trustee and Board chair of the Center for Urban Families, a workforce organization connecting Baltimore’s most disengaged citizens – former incarcerated individuals – with their families, communities and employment.
+David L. Warnock learned about the cycle of drug use, violence and family deterioration in Baltimore the hard way when in the early 1990s a young kid he mentored for years grew distant, fell into his neighborhood’s unforgiving drug trade and shot another teenage boy.
+Warnock committed himself to pursuing the kind of change that could prevent this from happening to other families.
+In 2012, he founded The Warnock Foundation, an organization committed to Baltimore, its people and cultivating great ideas for the benefit of the city.
+Warnock, who now serves as chairman of the organization, also co-founded Camden Partners Holdings LLC in 1995.
+Now a managing member, he has more than 25 years of investment experience and focuses on investments in the business and education sectors.
+In 1999, Warnock became a trustee and board chairman of the Center for Urban Families, a workforce organization connecting Baltimore’s most disengaged citizens — black men — with their families, communities and employment.
 David co-founded Green Street Academy, a public charter school in Southwest Baltimore, in 2010, where nearly 650 students are pursuing the kind of rigorous education that will help them build successful lives.